sosoyan/trRefsUpdater/README.md

 ###trRefsUpdater

-===

-This module helps to iterate through all referenced files in the current maya scene, check for updates and replace with the new versions.
-===

 ###Installation

 Clone this repo into your maya scripts directory, or if you already have userSetup.py, then add this lines above.